eng-r/DS3_PGA/CodeBook.md

 - Time-domain captures of raw signals from accelerometer and gyroscope sensors
 - Frequency-domain signals obtained after the FFT (Fast Fourier Transform) was performed over the time-domain signals [above]

+Additional ANGLE variables are made up according to the following:
+- Angles between two vectors; where additional vectors are obtained by averaging the signals in a signal window sample

+### TIME DOMAIN

+### FREQUENCY DOMAIN

+### ANGLES

 # Transformations/Pipelines

 # THE END